syntanext/mop/README.md

     // Get all column result as csv
     $firstconnection->csv;

-    // Get column by naame
+    // Get column by name
     $firstconnection->column('columnname');

     // Get column by index